alvinj/ScalaFlatFileDatabase/README.md

 In short, the "DataStore" is all that this code provides.
 It lets you do exactly what those four lines of code show:

 1. Specify a file to use for the DataStore.
-(Currently that file must already exist.)
 1. Get all items.
 1. Add an item to the datastore.
 1. Remove an item from the datastore.